Akrapovič: History

 In 2000, the first world championship title using an Akrapovič exhaust was won in the WSBK when Colin Edwards won the world championship title on his Castrol Honda SP-01.
 That year, the 600 SS class with Yamaha and Jörg Teuchert also won using an Akrapovič exhaust.
 Modifications made to the design saw the company enter into the American AMA Superbike and the Japanese All Japan Superbike Championship and then in 2002, the MotoGP class, forming an alliance with the Honda, Kawasaki and Aprilia factory teams.

 As income increased, the company invested in new technology and modernization, upgrading computers in 3-D planning of configurations, programming of tools and computer-aided manufacture.
 In 2004, the company made its first contact with automobile industry and in 2007 developed and equipped an exhaust system for a Formula 1 race car.
 In 2007, the company changed its logo.
 Akrapovič is now active as a supplier in the Porsche Sport Cup, where Porsche cars compete in six fully licensed and unlicensed series.
 In April 2007, the company was awarded the Best Exhaust Pipe Manufacturer Award from German Motorrad magazine, winning 42% of the votes.
 The company has since won the Best Brand award in every subsequent year, with 2011 by its highest ever margin of votes.

+Criticism

+In light of the Russian invasion of Ukraine, Akrapovič faced criticism for continuing operations in both Russia and Ukraine, markets important but not the largest for the company.
+Despite challenges, it managed to offset revenue losses through increased demand from other regions.
+The company also expressed concern over supply chain disruptions and the long-term effects of sanctions on Russia, echoing broader industry concerns regarding the conflict's economic impact.